Evernest/Evernest/doc/api-draft-v2.md

  * Although you can distribute your keys between programs as you wish, and even have a single key with rights uppon all your streams, don't do so.
 A key must have priviledges on streams related to one project at a time.

  * Never use your User key in programs meant to be packaged.
 This key is an administration key and must used by your administration tools only.

+## Data selection (partials)

+Returned data may be heavy, especially event ranges, and you may not be interested in each field that the API can potentially return.

+For example, since `Event` object contains a `ParentStream` field containing a `Stream` object, a range of event would contain a lot of redundant information.

+And the field `RelatedStreams` from `User` object may take more time to be computed on server side and so costs more quota units.

+That's why you can perform so called *partial requests*, e.g. a request with a `Selector` field specifying which fields you want the server to give back to you.

+To get only the `Foo` field, try `Selector=Foo`.

+But this `Foo` field can have on its turn multiple subfields`.
+You can get only the `Bar` subfield of the `Foo` field with `Selector=Foo.Bar`.

+To select many fields, separate them with a comma (,): `Selector=Foo.Bar,Foo.Baz`.
+You can also factorize parent field and use parenthesis (()): `Selector=Foo(Bar,Baz)`.

+This notation, refered as `Parent.Field` form in the followings, is used in this document to describe expected input data, visibility rules and default selectors.

 ## API Objects